Mona-Klj/Excel-Interactive-Dashboard-Analysis/README.md

 First cleaned the data by using filters, Drop dupplicates, Data Validation, Bining, IF statement.

-Next step, set up Pivot Tables and visualized data.
+Next step, set up Pivot Tables and visualized data .

 Last Step, Created an Interactive Dashboard and used filters to see the charts through different Variables.